adwelly/adwelly.github.io/_posts/2016-12-27-shall-we-play-a-game.md

-Each of these cells contains its own game of tic-tac-toe, and you have to win 3 of the little games in a row, column, or a diagonal to win the over all game.
+Each of these cells contains its own game of tic-tac-toe, and you have to win 3 of the little games in a row, column, or a diagonal to win the overall game.
 So in this case, X won in cells 0 and 1, O has won in cells 4 and 5, and it's X's turn to play.
 If X plays in the bottom right hand position of cell 2 (* below), X has won the game.
 That move is cell 2, subposition 8, so I'd probably write it as 2-8, or (2 8) in Clojure.

 ```
 XXO| O | O